 - SB 3 places a bond measure on the November 2018 statewide ballot and requires $3 billion set aside to finance low-income development, and an additional $1 billion for veteran's home loans.

 - SB 35 limits impediments on land already zoned for a developer's proposed housing.

-As your representative, I will vote for sustainable, affordable housing.
+As a representative for AD6, I will vote for sustainable, affordable housing.

-I am opposed to the push to repeal the Affordable Care Act.
-It threatens to financially cripple our state and bring harm to millions of people.
+Protection: I am opposed to repealing the Affordable Care Act and supports amendments that will improve healthcare delivery and make it more comprehensive, affordable and accessible.
+Rising healthcare costs threaten to financially cripple our state and bring harm to millions of people.
+These costs must be contained by reducing the cost of prescription drugs.
 Over 35,000 members of this district receive healthcare through the ACA, yet 20,000 remain uninsured.
 Healthcare coverage not only benefits people who live in the district but also the economy.
 The fact is that more than half (56%) of Californians surveyed are worried that they, or someone in their family, will lose coverage if the ACA is repealed and replaced.

 The incumbent has publicly stated he is opposed to the state's Medicaid expansion saying it is too costly but provides no alternatives to the thousands of residents in this district who stand to lose their health care.

 I will fight to protect and expand access to affordable health care.

 Jackie will be a voice for seniors at the state capitol.

 One of the fastest-growing populations in Assembly District 6 is the senior citizen community – a surge of 10,000 in the past couple of years.
 Seniors are concerned about access to health care and supportive services and the cost of their prescription drugs.
 For many living on fixed incomes, the shifting price of prescription drugs can be a life or death issue.